kengorton/ArcGIS2GPX/README.md

 #  Usage:

 https://arcgis2gpx.azurewebsites.net/api/Layers2GPX converts ArcGIS features to GPX elements and returns a file of the data for use in GPS devices.
-THe GPX data follows the spec detailed at http://www.topografix.com/GPX/1/1/.
+The GPX data follows the spec detailed at http://www.topografix.com/GPX/1/1/.

 Function url: https://arcgis2gpx.azurewebsites.net/api/Layers2GPX

-GET requests will accept one value for each of the parameters.
+GET requests will accept one value for each of the parameters except the 'content' parameter which will accept a comma-separated list of route layer itemIds or the url to a single feature layer.

-POST requests will accept an array of JSON objects each containing one value for each of the parameters.
+POST requests will accept an array of JSON objects each containing a value for each included parameter.
 This allows you to combine multiple point and/or polyline feature layers into a single output GPX file.

 ## Parameters:

-**url:** required.
-The url to a portal feature layer.
-This should end in 'FeatureService/n' where n is the layer index.
+**content:** required.
+In a GET request can be a comma-separated list of itemIds for one or more ArcGIS Online Route Layers or the url to a portal feature layer of point or polyline geometry. in a POST request, this may only be the url to a feature layer.
+This string should begin with 'https://' and end in 'FeatureService/n' where n is the layer index.

+**title:** The name of the GPX file to be returned.
+Required if processing multiple routes or feature layers.

 **returnFile:**  optional.
 If true, returns a GPX file.
 If false, returns a string.
 Defaults to true.